ibm-cloud-docs/power-iaas/set-full-linux.md

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:preview: .preview}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

-# Full Linux&reg; subscription for {{site.data.keyword.powerSysFull}}s
+# Full Linux&reg; subscription for {{site.data.keyword.powerSys_notm}} on cloud
 {: #set-full-Linux}

+[On Cloud]{: tag-blue}

-The full Linux&reg; subscription feature enables Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) support through IBM Cloud&reg; services.
+The full Linux&reg; subscription feature enables Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) support through IBM.
 {: shortdesc}

 The full Linux subscription also provides, via activation keys, access to OS interim fixes and updates for Power servers hosted on an IBM satellite server within the IBM Cloud environment.
 Extra charges apply when setting up a Full Linux subscription account.

 To register for the full Linux subscription, you must select one of the stock operating system (OS) images provided by IBM.
 IBM provides RHEL and SLES stock OS images for SAP and non-SAP applications.
-To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions).
+To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/allowlist/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

-The Linux OS images start with the Red Hat or Suse distribution name, `RHEL...` or `SLES...`.
+The full Linux subscription feature OS filename starts with the Red Hat or Suse distribution name, `RHEL...` or `SLES...`.

 If you plan to use your own license, select the OS image suffixed with `-BYOL`.
 On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}